Luis Robert Player Props: White Sox vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 24th in baseball in home runs surrendered (121 total, 1.3 per game).
+- Mets pitchers combine to rank 23rd in baseball in home runs allowed (122 total, 1.3 per game).

-- Carrasco (3-3) gets the starting nod for the Mets in his 13th start of the season.
-He's put together a 5.16 ERA in 61 2/3 innings pitched, with 43 strikeouts.
+- Verlander (3-5) gets the starting nod for the Mets in his 14th start of the season.
+He's put together a 3.72 ERA in 75 2/3 innings pitched, with 63 strikeouts.

-- The righty's most recent time out was on Friday, July 7 against the Arizona Diamondbacks, when he threw eight scoreless innings while giving up three hits.
+- The right-hander last appeared on Friday against the Los Angeles Dodgers, when he went five innings, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.